Emergency Management Internship Program

 Due to the nature of many of the internship assignments, the completion of additional security procedures may be required prior to receiving an official offer.
 These steps vary according to placement area but typically include a criminal background check and drug screening.

 We work carefully to match the interests and expertise of each selected intern with a corresponding project.
-Opportunities are regularly updated so please see our vacancy listing for current positions.
+Opportunities are regularly updated so please contact the Internship Coordinator for the most current list of vacancies.